 17. Athirapally Falls – Get Drenched

-One of the many attractions in Kerala is the extraordinary, 80-feet tall, Athirapally Falls which are now called the Niagara Falls of India.
-55 km from the Kochi International Airport, the waterfall is easily reachable by bus or taxis.
+One of the many things to do in Kerala is the extraordinary, 81-feet tall, Athirapally Falls which are now called the Niagara Falls of India.
+55 km from the Kochi International Airport, the waterfall is easily reachable by bus or taxi.
 The falls are most visited during the monsoons, from June to September when they’re flowing in full force and are an absolute marvel to look at.
 Just make sure you keep the surroundings neat and tidy during your visit.

 18. Trivandrum – Eat Bananas

-The variety of bananas found in Kerala are unparalleled in size, shape, and taste.
-Try the varieties from the local stores followed by their culinary counterparts including fried chips (upperi), steamed (puzhungiyathu) and fried in batter (pazhampori).
+The variety of bananas found in Kerala is unparalleled in size, shape, and taste.
+While visiting Trivandrum, try the varieties from the local stores followed by their culinary counterparts including fried chips (upperi), steamed (puzhungiyathu) and fried in batter (pazhampori).
 In fact, Kerala’s fried banana chips are popular all over the country and make an excellent snack to have with tea or coffee.

 19. Kovalam Beach – Watch The Sunset

-Watch the beautiful sunset at the Kovalam beach, one of the finest beaches in Kerala.
-About 16 km from Thiruvananthapuram, the star attractions here are the Lighthouse Beach, Hawah Beach and the much quieter Samudra Beach.
-The landmark lighthouse can be visited every day between 3 PM to 5 PM.
-A visit to this place will tell you why it happens to be the favorite spot for all photographers!
+One of the many Kerala things to do is to watch the beautiful sunset at Kovalam Beach.
+It is one of the finest beaches in Kerala.
+About 16 km from Thiruvananthapuram, the star attractions here are Lighthouse Beach, Hawah Beach and the much quieter Samudra Beach.
+The landmark lighthouse can be visited every day between 10 am to 5 pm.
+A visit to this place will tell you why it happens to be the favourite spot for all photographers!